‘The Vampire Diaries’ Season 8 Episode 9 Spoilers: Sybil Will Continue To Corrupt Damon

 — LittleStorm⚡️ (@honeymoonaxx) December 14, 2016

 There is still no news of Nina Dobrev’s return to the show.
 While Plec has said that she would like to see the actress reprise her role of Elena at the very end, it is possible that Dobrev’s current schedule doesn’t allow the time.
 However, the news could be kept under wraps to keep the show in the news until the end.
-Fans had no idea that Dobrev had returned for a voice cameo in The Vampire Diaries Season 7 finale.
+Fans had no idea that Dobrev had returned for a voice cameo in the Vampire Diaries Season 7 finale.

 For now, fans will just have to accept Damon’s memories, which involve flashes of past episodes.
 There are some favorite moments throughout The Vampire Diaries Season 8, as Sybil continues to attempt to corrupt the memories and place herself in Elena’s position.
 Damon is fighting through the corruption to prove that his love for Elena is real.
 There is hope that Damon will come through this experience unscathed and will be able to live a life with Elena in the end.